Why do you write a reference for a resume?

 But usually, you can refer to former managers (or your current manager if they know and support you).
 Or if not, you can refer to the professors of your university with whom you have worked closely.

-How does references work in resume?
+How do references work in resumes?

-Your resume should have a list of people in the reference section who can provide confirmation information on your behalf and give your future employer more information about your skills, personality, qualities.
+Your resume should have a list of people in the reference section who can provide confirmation information on your behalf and give your future employer more information about your skills, personality, and qualities.

 This may include your teacher, mentor, coach, coworker, known employer, or direct supervisor.

 They know how you have used your skills in the past.
 In addition, you can find out more about the qualifications and characteristics of your professional resume.

 References help your future employer find out how you have performed in your previous job or throughout your academic career.
 They can get an idea about your professional attitude and qualifications before hiring you.

 Employers usually only contact your reference when they reach the final stage of the recruitment process.

 When should you keep the reference in your resume?

 This is a common question that many people want to know.
 When and who should be listed in reference in the resume?